 Be tactful about the music bloggers you choose to contact.
 Rather than firing generic emails to every music website you find, your chances of success are much higher if you first invest some time researching the specific focus, content and acceptance rate of each website before deciding to submit work.

-Some websites are open to submissions from artists of all genres and levels of experience, while others might have a specific focus on a type music that doesn’t align with your style — so it’d be fruitless even attempting to contact them.
+Some websites are open to submissions from artists of all genres and levels of experience, while others might have a specific focus on a type of music that doesn’t align with your style — so it’d be fruitless even attempting to contact them.

-It’s best to investigate the sort of music previously featured on the website, and assess how your work may (or may not) fit in.
+It’s best to investigate the sort of music previously featured on the website and assess how your work may (or may not) fit in.

 How to contact music blogs/websites